-I have included a general research statement.
+I have included a general research statement (or feel free to check out this video).
 This is a snapshot of who I am, and why I am interested in the research I am conducting in the Upper Great Lakes.
 Additionally, I have linked to the consent forms for projects that I am currently conducting interviews for.

 My name is Ava Francesca Battocchio and I am an Information and Media Ph.D. student and University Enrichment Fellow at Michigan State University in the Department of Advertising and Public Relations.
 I am advised by Dr. Kjerstin Thorson.
 As Loyola University Chicago’s School of Communication’s first dual-degree student, I concurrently completed my Master of Science in Global Strategic Communication (2020) and my Bachelor of Arts in Advertising (2019).

 Though my education has taken me elsewhere, I call Duluth, Minnesota and the Northland home.
 With my home base in Duluth and family in Bemidji and the Iron Range(Coleraine/Bovey), it enabled me to spend considerable time in rural and remote communities across the northern United States and Canada, examining the relationship between history and current community narratives.
 Changing industrial and economic landscapes across the Upper Great Lakes has sparked my desire to understand the changing social and political climate in communities across the region and what that means for small-town civic life.
 In short, I want to better understand how self-identity is associated with where one calls home interacts with the way that people develop knowledge systems, the types of information that is important, and what they share with one another while trying to make sense of the world around them.